Headaches

 Stroke and aneurysm

-Common symptoms of a stroke are: sudden paralysis or weakness in the face or limbs, especially on one side of the body; sudden problems with balance or walking; sudden vision problems; slurred speech; and sudden confusion or problems understanding simple statements.
+Common symptoms of a stroke are sudden paralysis or weakness in the face or limbs, especially on one side of the body.
+Other symptoms include sudden problems with balance or walking, sudden vision problems slurred speech or sudden confusion or difficulty understanding simple statements.

 With a ruptured aneurysm, a headache — sometimes described as the worst headache ever — often comes on quickly and reaches maximum intensity in minutes.
 It can be accompanied by confusion, numbness, trouble seeing, speaking or walking, a stiff neck, a high fever or nausea or vomiting.